blinkinput/blinkinput-ios/README.md

 ### <a name="documentDetector"></a> Document Detector

-[`DocumentDetector`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/document/DocumentDetector.html) is used to detect card documents, cheques, A4-sized documents, receipts and much more.
+[`MBDocumentDetector`](http://blinkinput.github.io/blinkinput-ios/Classes/MBDocumentDetector.html) is used to detect card documents, cheques, A4-sized documents, receipts and much more.

-It accepts one or more `DocumentSpecifications`. [`DocumentSpecification`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html) represents a specification of the document that should be detected by using edge detection algorithm and predefined aspect ratio.
+It accepts one or more `MBDocumentSpecifications`. [`MBDocumentSpecification`](http://blinkinput.github.io/blinkinput-ios/Classes/MBDocumentSpecification.html) represents a specification of the document that should be detected by using edge detection algorithm and predefined aspect ratio.

-For the most commonly used document formats, there is a helper method  [DocumentSpecification.createFromPreset(DocumentSpecificationPreset)](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html#createFromPreset-DocumentSpecificationPreset-) which creates and initializes the document specification based on the given [DocumentSpecificationPreset](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/document/DocumentSpecificationPreset.html).
-For more information about `DocumentSpecification`, please see [javadoc](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html).
+For the most commonly used document formats, there is a helper method  `+ (instancetype)createFromPreset:(MBDocumentSpecificationPreset)preset` which creates and initializes the document specification based on the given [`MBDocumentSpecificationPreset`](http://blinkinput.github.io/blinkinput-ios/Enums/MBDocumentSpecificationPreset.html).

-For the list of all available configuration methods see [`DocumentDetector`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/document/DocumentDetector.html) javadoc, and for available result content see [`DocumentDetector.Result`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/document/DocumentDetector.Result.html) javadoc.
+For the list of all available configuration methods see [`MBDocumentDetector`](http://blinkinput.github.io/blinkinput-ios/Classes/MBDocumentDetector.html) doc, and for available result content see [`MBDocumentDetectorResult`](http://blinkinput.github.io/blinkinput-ios/Classes/MBDocumentDetectorResult.html) doc.

 ### <a name="mrtdDetector"></a> MRTD Detector

-[`MRTDDetector`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/mrtd/MRTDDetector.html) is used to perform detection of *Machine Readable Travel Documents (MRTD)*.
+[`MBMrtdDetector`](http://blinkinput.github.io/blinkinput-ios/Classes/MBMrtdDetector.html) is used to perform detection of *Machine Readable Travel Documents (MRTD)*.

-Method [`setSpecifications`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/mrtd/MRTDDetector.html#setSpecifications-MRTDSpecification:A-) can be used to define which MRTD documents should be detectable.
-It accepts the array of `MRTDSpecifications`. [`MRTDSpecification`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/mrtd/MRTDSpecification.html) represents specification of MRTD that should be detected.
-It can be created from the [`MRTDSpecificationPreset`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/mrtd/MRTDSpecificationPreset.html) by using [MRTDSpecification.createFromPreset(MRTDSpecificationPreset)](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/mrtd/MRTDSpecification.html#createFromPreset-MRTDSpecificationPreset-) method.
+Method `- (void)setMrtdSpecifications:(NSArray<__kindof MBMrtdSpecification *> *)mrtdSpecifications` can be used to define which MRTD documents should be detectable.
+It accepts the array of `MBMrtdSpecification`. [`MBMrtdSpecification`](http://blinkinput.github.io/blinkinput-ios/Classes/MBMrtdSpecification.html) represents specification of MRTD that should be detected.
+It can be created from the [`MBMrtdSpecificationPreset`](http://blinkinput.github.io/blinkinput-ios/Enums/MBMrtdSpecificationPreset.html) by using `+ (instancetype)createFromPreset:(MBMrtdSpecificationPreset)preset` method.

-If `MRTDSpecifications` are not set, all supported MRTD formats will be detectable.
+If `MBMrtdSpecifications` are not set, all supported MRTD formats will be detectable.

-For the list of all available configuration methods see [`MRTDDetector`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/mrtd/MRTDDetector.html) javadoc, and for available result content see [MRTDDetector.Result](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/quad/mrtd/MRTDDetector.Result.html) javadoc.
+For the list of all available configuration methods see [`MBMrtdDetector`](http://blinkinput.github.io/blinkinput-ios/Classes/MBMrtdDetector.html) doc, and for available result content see [`MBMrtdDetectorResult`](http://blinkinput.github.io/blinkinput-ios/Classes/MBMrtdDetectorResult.html) doc.

 # <a name="troubleshoot"></a> Troubleshooting